oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | 0x7d `'}'` | maxv | integer | Maximum numeric value, octet or character count, or element count |
 | 0x21 `'!'` | default | string | Default value for an instance of this type |

 * If BaseType is ArrayOf, TypeOptions MUST include a *vtype* option.
 * If BaseType is MapOf, TypeOptions MUST include *ktype* and *vtype* options.
 * TypeOptions MUST contain zero or one instance of each type option except 0x2f (serialization option).
 * TypeOptions MUST contain zero or one serialization option defined for each serialization format.
-* TypeOptions MUST NOT include a TypeOption that is not allowed for BaseType as shown in Table 3-3.
+* TypeOptions MUST contain only TypeOptions allowed for BaseType as shown in Table 3-3.
-* If BaseType is not a JADN type, TypeOptions MUST contain only the *enum* option and the definition named by BaseType MUST be one of Choice, Array, Map, or Record.

 ###### Table 3-3.
 Allowed Options